-- 4.4 Concrete Beam to Column Joints
+4.4 Concrete Beam to Column Joints

-- 4.4.1 Simple Connections
+4.4.1 Simple Connections

-- (1) Simple connection with the steel corbel may be used as shown in Figure 4.14.
+(1) Simple connection with the steel corbel may be used as shown in Figure 4.16 for concrete filled steel tubular columns.

-Figure 4.14 Concrete beam to column simple connection with supporting corbel
+Figure 4.16 Simple connection between concrete beam and concrete filled steel tubular column with supporting corbel

-(2) In case where the head room is not enough, the steel corbels may be embedded in the concrete beams as shown in Figure 4.15(a).
-When the reaction forces from beams are large, the corbels may be continuous through the steel tube as shown in Figure 4.15(b).
+(2) In case where the head room is not enough, the steel corbels may be embedded in the concrete beams as shown in Figure 4.17(a).
+When the reaction forces from beams are large, the corbels may be continuous through the steel tube as shown in Figure 4.17(b).